Polaco (slur): Antecedents

-Historically the term "polacos" has been twice used in Spanish as an abuse or smear.
-In the late 18th century the name was applied to followers of one of two Madrid drama schools; in theatrical auditoria they used to trade insults with a competitive group, named "chorizos".
+Historically the term polacos has been twice used in Spanish as an abuse or smear.
+In the late 18th century, the name was applied to followers of one of two Madrid drama schools; in theatrical auditoria they used to trade insults with a competitive group, named chorizos.
 The name allegedly stemmed from a cleric known as Padre Polaco, who used to lead his band.
-Both groupings were revived almost a century later with a popular zarzuela of Luis Mariano de Larra Chorizos y polacos (1876); the title immortalized both names, though there is no indication that they were used beyond the theatrical realm or had anything to do with Catalonia.
-Once more the term "polacos" emerged against an entirely different background in the mid-1850s; the name was applied to a faction of Partido Moderado.
+Both groupings were revived almost a century later with Luis Mariano de Larra's popular zarzuela Chorizos y polacos (1876); the title immortalized both names, though there is no indication that they were used beyond the theatrical realm or had anything to do with Catalonia.
+Once more the term polacos emerged against an entirely different background in the mid-1850s; the name was applied to a faction of Partido Moderado.
 The grouping was led by Luis José Sartorius, a politician erroneously supposed to be of Polish origin.
-Because of the way the group operated, the terms "polacada", "polaquería" and "polaquísmo" soon started to stand for favoritism, cronyism and arbitrary personal decisions; the term "polaco" denoted a member of a clientelist political network.
-The name disappeared from public usage following Sartorius’ death, yet it enjoyed temporary revival in the 1880s and made it from the press to literature appearing in Miau, a novel of Benito Pérez Galdós (1888).
-The term "polacada" barely survived in Spanish until today, in dictionaries defined as "an act of favoritism"; when denoting a crony the word "polaco" disappeared entirely.
+Because of the way the group operated, the terms polacada, polaquería and polaquísmo soon began to denote favoritism, cronyism and arbitrary personal decisions; the term polaco denoted a member of a clientelist political network.
+The name disappeared from public usage following Sartorius' death, yet it enjoyed temporary revival in the 1880s and made it from the press to literature appearing in Benito Pérez Galdós 1888 novel Miau.
+The term polacada has barely survived to the present day in Spanish and is defined in dictionaries as "an act of favoritism"; when denoting a crony, the word polaco disappeared entirely.

 One more episode of Poland-related naming practice occurred during the lifetime of the First Spanish Republic.
-Few liberal politicians dubbed Spain "Poland of the South"; the term was by no means derogatory and it was supposed to suggest that like Poland in the late 18th century, Spain faced a threat of a foreign reactionary intervention.
-The name was not anyhow related to Catalonia; adopted only among a small circle of liberal intellectuals it was used in the 1870s and did not make it as a commonly used reference.
+Few liberal politicians dubbed Spain "Poland of the South"; the term was by no means derogatory and it was supposed to suggest that like Poland in the late 18th century, Spain faced the threat of a foreign reactionary intervention.
+The name was not in any way related to Catalonia.
+It was adopted only among a small circle of liberal intellectuals and used in the 1870s.
+The term did not survive as a commonly used reference.